NeonFS/NeonFSLib/docs/core/Result.md

 Key Methods:
 - `Result<T>::ok(value)` — returns a success result.
 - `Result<T>::err("message", errno)` — returns a failure with error message and code.
 - `is_ok()` / `is_err()` — query the state.
 - `unwrap()` / `unwrap_err()` — extract the result or error.
+- `expect_err("message")` — unwraps an error, throwing a custom message if the result is ok.
 - `try_unwrap()` — returns the value as an optional.
 - `and_then(f)` — chains operations that may return Result.
 - Specialized for void as well: